The Port Authority conducts and makes public a wide variety of studies and reports on issues that affect the region.

-The Port Authority of New York & New Jersey in conjunction with the Federal Aviation Administration (FAA) and in compliance with the National Environmental Policy Act of 1969, FAA Orders 1050.1E and 5050.4B, has completed a Draft Short Environmental Assessment (EA) Form for the proposed project to modify Aviation Fuel System at Newark Liberty International Airport.
+The Port Authority of New York & New Jersey in conjunction with the Federal Aviation Administration (FAA) and in compliance with the National Environmental Policy Act of 1969, FAA Orders 1050.1E and 5050.4B, has completed a Final Short Form Environmental Assessment (EA) and the FAA issued a Finding of No Significant Impact (FONSI) for the Aviation Fuel System Modification, Phase I at Newark Liberty International Airport.

 JFK Air Cargo Study

 As the second largest employer in Queens, employing 58,000 people and contributing $3.5 billion in wages annually, John F. Kennedy International Airport is a key factor in the economic growth of New York City.
 Along with its surrounding communities, it represents the seventh largest cargo airport in the country, having shipped and received over 1.3 million tons of cargo in 2012.
 Over 15,000 people at JFK work directly in air cargo related jobs.
 Regionally, the air cargo industry supports over 50,000 jobs, $3.5 billion in wages and $10 billion in economic activity.

 These factors demonstrate the significant impact the JFK air cargo community has had in Queens and its neighboring boroughs.
 NYCEDC partnered with the Port Authority to study the air cargo industry and plan for its future at JFK.
 The JFK Air Cargo Study aimed to address cargo and logistics business needs and concerns related to facilities, infrastructure, access, and business development.
 The study produced an action plan designed to ensure that future development accommodates growth in cargo tonnage.